zowe/docs-site/README.md

 Please follow these steps to archive documentation.
 Below example are based on archiving `v0.9.x` before we start `v0.10.x`.

-- Double check `master` branch is ready to be archived, all `v0.9.x` information are in place and `v0.10.x` information are not merged into `master`.
+- Double check `master` branch is ready to be archived.
+All `v0.9.x` information should be in place and `v0.10.x` information are not merged into `master` yet.
-- `Jenkinsfile.archive` is the pipeline to archive.
+- `Jenkinsfile.archive` is the pipeline to be executed.
 Currently the build name is called `docs-site-archive`.
-Choose `Build with Parameters` option, then input `v0.9.x` as `RELEASE_VERSION` parameter, then click on `BUILD`.
+Choose `Build with Parameters` option, input `v0.9.x` as `RELEASE_VERSION` parameter, then click on `BUILD`.
 - The build will create a protected branch called `v0.9.x`.
 Same as `mater` branch, any changes make to this branch requires pull request, reviewer and DCO check passed.
-- New branch `v0.9.x` will trigger a new build, and publish the build result to `gh-pages` branch `v0-9-x` folder. _PLease note, the folder name is using `-` instead of `.`, which is a limitation on VuePress._
+- New branch `v0.9.x` will trigger a new build, and publish the build result to `gh-pages` branch `v0-9-x` folder. _Please note, the folder name is using `-` instead of `.`, which is a limitation of VuePress._
 - Create a new branch from `master`, add a new record to `docs/.vuepress/versions.json`.
 Please make sure your JSON file is valid.
 Example record:

 ```